Northeast Fisheries Science Center

 provided by the Chief Scientist whenever appropriate.

-The Bigelow and Delaware II are commanded by NOAA Corps officers and crewed by
+The Bigelow is commanded by NOAA Corps officers and crewed by

 civilians.
-Crew members for the Bigelow number 23, with a scientific complement of 15; the Delaware II accommodates 14 scientists in addition to its crew of 18.
+Crew members for the Bigelow number 23, with a scientific complement of 15.
 The Sharp is handled by 9 of the ship's crew with a scientific team of 13.

 Most of the scientific party, including the Chief Scientist and Watch